Dr Mohammad Shafiq

 Choosing the right course when studying in New Zealand is more important than ever.

-These new rules are designed to help students find jobs that match their skills.
-They also help New Zealand ensure that international graduates fill jobs that require special training.
+These new rules are designed to help students find jobs that match their skills and help New Zealand ensure that international graduates fill jobs that require special training.

 For students, this means thinking carefully about their course and career plans.
 Make sure their study path leads to the kind of job they want after they graduate.